Stop embedding RocksDB in your Stream Processor!

 It’s for these reasons that Responsive has invested significant effort to enable Kafka Streams to use battle-hardened remote databases like MongoDB for state storage.

-However, we’ve also spoken with many teams who want to remove embedded RocksDB from their Kafka Streams applications, but for whom storing state in an OLTP database is cost-prohibitive.
+However, we’ve also spoken with many teams who want to remove embedded RocksDB from their Kafka Streams applications, but for whom storing state in an OLTP database like MongoDB is cost-prohibitive.
 These teams don’t need all the flexibility that databases like MongoDB offer, and have thus been encouraging us to find ways to reduce the costs of managed state.

 Drop RocksDB from your Kafka Streams applications!